|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-This subject contains capstone design projects with an emphasis on geotechnical and hydraulic engineering and includes a hydrological component.
-Students will be given briefings on special topics in geotechnical but there will be emphasis put on self-learning.
-Emphasis will be placed on understanding the principles governing the flow of water through soil and its consequent impact on failure of soil structures such as occurs in landslides.
+Systems Modelling and Design is a capstone subject including components from hydrology, hydraulic engineering and geotechnical engineering.
+This subject contains a design project capsulising knowledge from all three areas.
+Students will be given briefings on related topics in hydrology, hydraulic engineering and geotechnical engineering in lectures and tutorials; but the emphasis is on self-learning and problem-solving.
+Students will gain an understanding of the principles governing the flow of water through soil and its consequent impact on failure of soil structures such as what occurs in landslides.
 Computer models to investigate these areas and laboratory experiments illustrating these phenomena will also be conducted.
+Students will also learn how to use the systems approach to solve engineering design problems.
+The application of the systems approach is illustrated via the major design project and complemented with optimisation techniques.

-Stresses in soils, permeability and seepage, flow nets, the effect of seepage on stability, slope stability principles, surface runoff, landslides, methods of analysis, design and remediation, the use of computer models to solve seepage and slope stability problems in the engineering design process.
+Stresses in soils, permeability and seepage, flow nets, the effect of seepage on stability, slope stability principles, surface runoff, landslides, design and remediation, trade-off analysis in engineering design, optimisation techniques, the use of computer simulation models to solve engineering design problems.

 Intended learning outcomes